DE1-Engineering-Mathematics/module-resources/how-to-github-issue.md

-# Submitting a GitHub issue
+# What do do if you find an error
 Find an error in the tutorial sheets, think something could be explained better, or have an idea for a new problem?

-The best way to suggest edits is through GitHub issues.
-By submitting an issue, you will help improve the content for your fellow classmates and earn the eternal gratefulness of the module staff.
+By pointing out errors / making suggestions, you will help improve the content for your fellow classmates and earn the eternal gratefulness of the module staff.
+Here is how you go about doing that:

+## Email the teaching staff
+The easiest way to get an error fixed is to send a description and screenshot to one of the maths teaching staff.
+For this term (2020-2021), Thomas Godden will be updating the sheets so send him an email at: tg819@ic.ac.uk

+## Submitting a GitHub issue
+However, the best way to suggest edits is through GitHub issues.

 ### (Step 0: Open the GitHub repository)
-Head to: __https://github.com/DE1-Engineering-Mathematics/module-resources__ to see the source documents for all the tutorial sheets.
+Head to: [repository on GitHub](https://github.com/DE1-Engineering-Mathematics/module-resources) to see the source documents for all the tutorial sheets.
 This is where we create the issue. _(Note: you will need a GitHub account)_

 ### Step 1: Note where the error is
 After finding an error, make sure to note which sheet, problem and part the error is in.
 Getting a screenshot is even better!